CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 * `sudo sysdig -r ~/test.scap`

 * **Sysdig** saves low-level system information from a running Linux instance that can be filtered and further analyzed.

+* **Sysdig Monitor** is a paid offering that provides full-stack monitoring and alerting in addition to the open source version, together with a dashboard and Prometheus compatibility.

+* **Sysdig Secure** another paid offering that can identify vulnerabilities, check compliance, block threats, and improve response time.

+* A Sysdig agent needs to be installed on all the nodes if we want to collect the info at a central location.
+In addition, a kernel component has to be installed in order to capture system calls and OS events.

+### Features of Sysdig Tools

+* Native support to many apps, infrastructure, and container technologies, such as Docker, K8s, Mesos, AWS, and GCP.
+* Paid offerings provide alerting, dashboard, and team management.
+* They offer a programmatic interface with every part of Sysdig Monitor.

+### Benefits of Sysdig Tools

+* The tools capture low-level system info from the running Linux instance and containers.
+* Native support for all Linux container technologies such as Docker and LXC.
+* Easy to install.
+* Built to run in production, minimizing performance overhead and the risk of crashes.
+* K8s-aware
+* Provides security for containers, K8s and cloud infrastructure through DevSecOps.

+### cAdvisor Overview

+* [cAdvisor (Container Advisor)](https://github.com/google/cadvisor/) is an open source tool to collect resource usage and performance characteristics for the host system and running containers.

+* It collects, aggregates, processes, and exports info about running containers.
+Supports Docker and other container runtimes out of the box.

+### Using cAdvisor